jthambly/update-quarkus/README.md

 The GitHub token will need to be passed onto this action, for it to be able to operate with your repository.

+#### `checklist`

+An optional checklist can be published along with the final pull request.
+By default not configured.

 #### `diagnostics`

 If you wish to print out additional information such as the working tree, or environment variables, set it to `true`.
 Default `false`.